devpi/devpi/doc/userman/devpi_packages.rst

 ---------------------

-As explained in the :ref:`devpi_um_indices_modify` section, it is possible to modify the base of a given index to share :term:`release files <release file>: between indexes or users.
+As explained in the :ref:`devpi_um_indices_modify` section, it is possible to modify the base of a given index to share :term:`release files <release file>`
+between indexes or users.

 Let's login as Sophie::